Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 [comment]: <> (New screenshot with transition in it >??)

 1. Click the place you want to edit.
-    The place is highlighted and its settings are displayed in the settings side bar on the right.
+    The place is highlighted and its settings are displayed in the settings sidebar on the right.

     ![Place](../../Assets/Screenshots/ActindoWorkFlow/Workflows/Place.png "[Place]")

-2. Click the *Data container* field in the settings side bar and select the appropriate data type in the list of data types.
+2. Click the *Data container* field in the settings sidebar and select the appropriate data type in the list of data types.

     > [Info] Only values of those data types that match with the connected output and input port of the selected place are displayed in the list.